apache/incubator-devlake/plugins/refdiff/README.md

 ]
 ```
 Or you can use tagsPattern to match the tags you want
-And you can use tagOrder (support `alphabetically` and `reverse alphabetically`) to set the order rule with tagLimit to limit the count of matching.
+And you can use tagOrder (support `alphabetically`,`reverse alphabetically`,`semver`,`reverse semver`) to set the order rule with tagLimit to limit the count of matching.
 This is support to calculateCommitsDiff and calculateIssuesDiff
 ```json
 [